-With all the business travel I do, I rarely have time to explore the wonderful cities I get to visit.
+With all the business travel I do, I rarely have personal time to explore the wonderful cities I get to visit.
 So when I was in San Francisco recently, I was on a mission to change that.
-With less than 24 hours in San Francisco of personal time, I hit the ground running – literally – to see the City by the Bay.
+With less than 24 hours in San Francisco, I hit the ground running to see the City by the Bay.

-There are loads of surrounding areas to explore by foot, like Pier 39 and Ghiradelli Square, however I opted to avoid the super touristy areas.
+There are loads of surrounding areas to explore by foot, like Pier 39 and Ghiradelli Square.
+However I opted to avoid the super touristy areas.
 I loved exploring neighbouring Chinatown.
-The architecture is eclectic, there are loads of reflexology shops to get your weary digits sorted (mmmm, yes please!), and you can hop on one of the many cable cars that cruise by – so fun!
+The architecture is eclectic, There are loads of reflexology shops to get a foot massage for your weary feet (mmmm, yes please!).
+Plus you can hop on one of the many cable cars that cruise by – so fun!

-Just a couple blocks away from the Fairmont is the Cable Car Museum, which surprisingly is free to enter.
+Just a couple blocks away from the Fairmont is the Cable Car Museum, which is free of charge to enter.
 Cable cars are so symbolic of San Francisco so it’s cool to learn all about the history, and then to ride them and explore the area.

-I love learning about the history of a city so when I first heard about the Palace of Fine Arts in San Francisco, which opened in 1915, I needed to see it.
+I love learning about the history of a city so when I first heard about the Palace of Fine Arts in San Francisco, which opened in 1915.
+With only 24 hours in San Francisco, I needed to see it.
 The architecture is breathtaking – I felt like I was in Rome again – as are the grounds.
 If time allows, take a book and lounge on the grass near the ponds.
 I wish I’d had more time to relax there.

-And because I had only been in San Francisco in the rain, I was determined to see the Golden Gate Bridge in the sunshine.
-I made my way to Fort Point, a national historic site (noticing a trend?), which is an ideal spot because it’s not as busy as other most popular viewing areas.
-I arrived just before sunset and was rewarded with the most spectacular views.
+Because I had only been in San Francisco in the rain, I was determined to see the Golden Gate Bridge in the sunshine.
+I made my way to Fort Point, a national historic site.
+It is an ideal spot because it’s not as busy as other most popular viewing areas.
+Plan to arrive before sunset.
+You will be rewarded like I was with the most spectacular views.